-Air source heat pumps have both cooling and heating efficiency ratings.
+Air-source heat pumps have both cooling and heating efficiency ratings.
 Similar to CACs, cooling efficiency is expressed as SEER value.
 Heat pump heating efficiency ratings are expressed as Heating Seasonal Performance Factor (HSPF).
 As with SEER, the higher the HSPF, the more efficiently the heat pump will perform.
-The minimum federal standard efficiency for heat pumps is 9.7 SEER/6.6 HSPF for single package systems and 10 SEER/6.8 HSPF for split systems.
-Units must be 12 SEER/7.6 HSPF to qualify for the ENERGY STAR[®] program.
+The current minimum federal standard efficiency for heat pumps is 9.7 SEER/6.6 HSPF for single package systems and 10 SEER/6.8 HSPF for split systems.
+Units must be 12 SEER/7.6 HSPF to qualify for the ENERGY STAR® program.

 The current federal standard has been in place since 1992.
-In October 2000, the Department of Energy (DOE) issued proposed rules to update the federal efficiency standards for CACs.
-They proposed increasing the standard to 13 SEER/7.7 HSPF for both split system and packaged units.
-This new standard should become effective January 1, 2006.
-However, at this time, the aforementioned proposed standards have not been finalized.
+The Department of Energy (DOE) finalized an amended proposed rule to update the federal efficiency standards for heat pumps on May 23, 2002.
+This amendment changed the previously proposed standards from January 2001, where were scheduled to take effect January 1, 2006.
+Those rules, published by the DOE, would have increased the standard to 13 SEER/7.7 HSPF for both split system and packaged units.
+On May 23, 2002, the DOE published new standards.
+These revised standards will become effective January 23, 2006, and will require heat pumps to be 12 SEER/7.4 HSPF.

-This increase would cause split system heat pumps to be 30% more efficient in cooling and 13% more efficient in heating.
-Packaged systems would be 24% more efficient in cooling and 17% more efficient in heating.20 The DOE believes the new standards are reasonable, since a variety of units with this higher efficiency level already exist in the marketplace.
+These finalized standards will cause split system heat pumps to become 20% more efficient in cooling and 9% more efficient in heating.
+Packaged systems will become 24% more efficient in cooling and 12% more efficient in heating.21

-In addition to the potential changes to the federal standard, the ENERGY STAR specification for residential electric air source heat pumps has been updated.
-The new standard takes effect October 1, 2002.
-It requires split system heat pumps to be 12 SEER/10.5 EER/7.6 HSPF.
+In addition to the potential changes to the federal standard, the ENERGY STAR specification for residential electric air-source heat pumps has been updated.
+The new standard took effect October 1, 2002.
+It requires split system heat pumps to be 13 SEER/11 EER/8.0 HSPF.
 Packaged units must be 12 SEER/10.5 EER/7.6 HSPF.
 The ENERGY STAR program will change to the aforementioned combined SEER, HSPF, and EER (Energy Efficiency Ratio) for the new criterion.
 EER computes the instantaneous efficiency of any cooling unit.
-It is considered to be the "steady-state rate of heat energy removal (e.g., cooling capacity) by the equipment in Btuh divided by the steady-state rate of energy input to the equipment in watts."21 The ENERGY STAR program included EER as part of the new specification because it addresses peak load energy performance issues, which are not included in SEER ratings.
+It is considered to be the "steady-state rate of heat energy removal (e.g., cooling capacity) by the equipment in Btuh divided by the steady-state rate of energy input to the equipment in watts."
+The ENERGY STAR program included EER as part of the new specification because it addresses peak load energy performance issues, which are not included in SEER ratings.